emartineznunez/emartineznunez.github.io/research.md

 Plots of motion in the XY plane for an O-atom of CO<sub>2</sub> prepared in different $\scriptstyle{L}$ states.

 {: .box-warning}
-This is a collaborative work with Upakarasamy Lourderaj and the late Bill Hase.
+This is a collaborative work with Upakarasamy Lourderaj and the late Bill Hase$\dagger$.
 Here is the [publication](https://pubs.acs.org/doi/full/10.1021/jp073317v#)